Fair Oaks Mall

 Fair Oaks Mall is a shopping mall in the Fair Oaks census-designated place (CDP) of unincorporated Fairfax County, Virginia, just northwest of the independent city of Fairfax.
 It is located at the intersection of Interstate 66 and U.S. Route 50.
 The mall has a gross leasable area (GLA) of 1557000 sqft.
-The anchor stores are Dave & Buster's, Macy's, JCPenney, Macy's Furniture Gallery, and a combination of Dick's Sporting Goods and Golf Galaxy.
+The mall features the traditional retailers Macy's, Macy's Furniture Gallery, JCPenney, Dick's Sporting Goods and Dave & Buster's.
+The mall also features prominent specialty retailers such as Ardene, Pottery Barn, Windsor, Sephora, and Williams Sonoma.

-In August 2007 it was announced by Taubman Centers that preliminary plans were in the works to expand the mall by 34%.